indianikhil07/Prof--Nikhil-Singh.github.io/README.md

 # Prof--Nikhil-Singh.github.io
-Here I am Nikhil Singh ,I am researching in the mathematics mainly in the field of infinity, calculus ,solving some hard problem and some research paper that I am researching in future and in the present.
+Here I am Nikhil Singh ,I am researching in the field of nuclear physics ,fluids , black hole and realtivity theory, some research papers that I am researching in future and in the present. about me
+B-TECH IN ENGINEERING PHYSICS FROM IIT DELHI